t1st3/muxml/readme.md

 `muxml` is a [Transform stream](https://nodejs.org/api/stream.html#stream_duplex_and_transform_streams) that accepts XML strings, and emits small chunks containing individual XML elements.

 The parser part of this module is built on [`sax`](https://www.npmjs.com/package/sax).
-On parsing, the stream is broken-up and reassembled so that each opening/closing tag is a chunk.
+On parsing, the stream is broken-up and reassembled so that each opening/closing tag and each text is a chunk.
 During this process, sax events are re-emitted and are listenable down the pipeline.

 Once XML is parsed, this module can optionally format XML in the following fashions: